Polish G-spaces and continuous logic: Introduction

 where $\phi$ is a {\em formula}, i.e. an expression built from 0,1 and atomic formulas by applications of the following functions:

 Sometimes statements are called {\em conditions}; we will use both names.
 A {\em theory} is a set of statements without free variables (here $sup_x$ and $inf_x$ play the role of quantifiers).

-We often extend the set of formulas by the application of {\em dotted products} by positive rational numbers.
-This means that when $q\cdot x$ is greater than $1$, the dotted product of $q$ and $x$ is $1$.
+We often extend the set of formulas by the application of {\em truncated products} by positive rational numbers.
+This means that when $q\cdot x$ is greater than $1$, the truncated product of $q$ and $x$ is $1$.
 Since the context is always clear, we preserve the same notation $q\cdot x$.
 The continuous logic after this extension does not differ from the basic case.